-Hector and Paul Skipworth from Edinburgh are preparing to embark on an extreme ultramarathon adventure to raise funds for Overcoming MS, a charity that is close to the heart of mother and wife Harriet, who lives with MS.
+Hector and Paul Skipworth from Edinburgh are preparing to embark on an extreme ultramarathon adventure to raise funds for Overcoming MS, the MS charity that is close to the heart of mother and wife Harriet, who lives with Multiple Sclerosis.

 Hector Skipworth, aged 16 now, will be just 17 when he takes part in the trip (from the 5-15th April 2019).